sciapp/gr/lib/grm/grplot/README.md

 The expected data are two columns containing the angles and values.

+Possible parameters for the polar plot are:

+1. `clip_negative`: When this parameter is set, only positive radii are displayed.
+Otherwise negative will be mirrored

 ### POLAR_HEATMAP

 This plot type converts the data into a polar heatmap.
 A polar heatmap is a heatmap in polar coordinates.